biopragmatics/oquat/docs/invalids/prefix/omp.md

-# LIPID_MAPS_class
+# omp: Ontology of Microbial Phenotypes

+This page summarize the different resources that reference `omp` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 1 resources,
-The following 2 variants were found: ['OMP', 'OMp']
+2 variants on the standard prefix were found: ['OMP', 'OMp'].

-## `omp`
+## `omp`: Ontology of Microbial Phenotypes

-Identifiers for this prefix are given correctly in Ontology of Microbial Phenotypes.
+Identifiers for this prefix are given incorrectly correctly in `omp`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                             |
 |-----------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|